AbsaOSS/ABRiS/README.md

   SchemaManager.PARAM_SCHEMA_REGISTRY_TOPIC        -> "topic_name",
   SchemaManager.PARAM_VALUE_SCHEMA_NAMING_STRATEGY -> SchemaManager.SchemaStorageNamingStrategies.{TOPIC_NAME, RECORD_NAME, TOPIC_RECORD_NAME}, // choose a subject name strategy
   SchemaManager.PARAM_VALUE_SCHEMA_ID              -> "current_schema_id" // set to "latest" if you want the latest schema version to used
+  SchemaManager.PARAM_VALUE_SCHEMA_VERSION         -> "current_schema_version" // set to "latest" if you want the latest schema version to used
 )
 ```
 Depending on the selected naming strategy you may also need to provide ```SchemaManager.PARAM_SCHEMA_NAME_FOR_RECORD_STRATEGY``` and ```SchemaManager.PARAM_SCHEMA_NAMESPACE_FOR_RECORD_STRATEGY```